Andrey-Yurchuk/Posts-and-Categories/README.md

-# Project "Category and Post"
+# Project "Posts and Categories"

 Hey there!
 In this project, I have created a system that allows adding, deleting, and editing categories, as well as adding, deleting, and editing posts within these categories.
 The project includes both Frontend and Backend components.